johnpuddephatt/zerowaste/src/projects/fashion.md

       know where to start.
 We’ve launched Leeds Fashion Futures in partnership with The RSA to explore how as a city we can make it easy to do that.
 We’ve looked at what makes Leeds unique and spoken to the many people involved in clothing, textiles and fashion.
-We've mapped out the sustainable choices open to you and set up a platform to share ideas and thoughts.
-We're also sharing clothing tips which are good for the environment and your pocket.
+Valuing our clothes was a major theme, plus Leeds' rich textile heritage, and the importance of sewing skills.
+Here we share a bit of all of that, plus some practical tips that are good for the environment and your pocket.
   - title: Why we’re doing it
-    content: Our journey started with waste and the discovery that in Leeds we throw away 4000 tonnes of clothing into our household bins every year.
+    content: In Leeds we throw away 4000 tonnes of clothing into our household bins every year.
 There are much better choices for our clothes at the end of life but waste is just one part of the story.
 The textile industry is responsible for 8% of carbon emissions, a massive environmental impact.
 With so much greenwashing it can be hard to unpick what is and isn't a sustainable choice.
-We're exploring this, plus the value we place on clothing today, the skills that would make it easier to extend the life of our clothes.
+Leeds Fashion Futures aims to help with that.
 posts:
   title: Fashion articles
   subtitle: Our latest posts about zero waste fashion